uwmadisoncals/cals-main-plugins/easy-maps/readme.txt

 1. Upload the `easy-maps` folder to the `/wp-content/plugins/` directory or upload the zip file using the Install Plugins tool in the Wordpress Dashboard.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. While editing a post, press the @-symbol and start adding great maps to your post.
+3. While editing a post, press the @-symbol and start adding places to your post.

 == Frequently Asked Questions ==

 = How do I get the autocompleter to appear? =

 A: Type the "@" symbol to trigger the autocompleter.
-Alternatively, you can click the "Add Mapped Place" button in the toolbar.
+Alternatively, you can click the "Add Place" button in the toolbar.

 == Screenshots ==

-1. Magically add a map without ever leaving your post.
+1. Add places within your post.
-2. Control how the map displays in your post
-3. Adding a few more places on the fly
-4. What it looks like in a published post

 == Changelog ==

+= 1.2.0 =
+* Removed map due to changes by Google

 = 1.1.9 =
 * Migrate to https for SSL support